Skills

 When a conversation starts, the agent can see a list of every skill available to it — names, descriptions, and triggers.
 It's a lightweight index, not the full content.
 The agent scans this list against what you're asking for, and when it finds a match, it loads the relevant skill into its active context.

-Loading a skill means the core guide becomes part of the agent's working knowledge for every turn of the conversation.
+Loading a skill does two things.
+First, the core guide becomes part of the agent's working knowledge for every turn of the conversation.
 It doesn't fade into the background like a file the agent read once.
 It stays front and center, shaping how the agent thinks about each step.
+Second, when Obvious loads a skill, the agent receives the complete skill guide immediately — so it can apply the full depth of the skill from the first turn, not just the core summary.

 The agent can also unload skills when they're no longer relevant.
 Finished building that dashboard?
 The visualization skill gets unloaded, freeing up context space for whatever comes next.